leeroytm/TitanTF-Webhooks/README.md

 > Enable back some of the services! ^~^
 But there is nothing I can about the delay.
 Is a hit or miss.

+28 Oct 2021
+> You need to put in the Body from now on instead of Additional Headers.
+> So far, I only done this on the latest SteamStatus Twitter Webhook.
+> I haven't change this for the other webhooks.
+Will keep on the look out

 ---
 Format Version >>